Contextual Bandits with Cross-learning: Regret in contextual bandits

 These two stationary strategies give rise to two different definitions of regret.
-We call the regret against strategy $\pi$ the \textit{ex post regret} $\Reg_{\post}(\cal A)$ (and denote the associated strategy by $\pi_{\post}$), and we call the regret against strategy $\pi'$ the \textit{ex ante regret}, $\Reg_{\ante}(\cal A)$ (and denote the associated strategy by $\pi_{\ante}$).
+We call the regret against strategy $\pi'$ the \textit{ex post regret} $\Reg_{\post}(\cal A)$ (and denote the associated strategy by $\pi_{\post}$), and we call the regret against strategy $\pi$ the \textit{ex ante regret}, $\Reg_{\ante}(\cal A)$ (and denote the associated strategy by $\pi_{\ante}$).
 This captures the idea that to the adversary at the beginning of the game (who knows all the rewards, but not when each context will occur), the best stationary strategy in expectation is $\pi_{\ante}$.
 On the other hand, after the game has finished, the best stationary strategy in hindsight is $\pi_{\post}$.

-In this paper, all bounds we show are for \textit{ex ante regret} (unless otherwise stated, e.g., in Section \ref{sect:ucb1cross}).
+In this paper, our bounds for the adversarial rewards and stochastic contexts are for {ex ante regret}.
 One reason for this is that, while it is possible to eliminate the dependence on $C$ in the ex ante regret, it is impossible to do so for the ex post regret.
 In particular, for a large enough number of different contexts $C$, it is impossible to get ex post regret that is sublinear in $T$.

-\begin{theorem} For any algorithm $\cal A$, there is an instance of the contextual bandits problem with cross-learning where $\E[\Reg_{\post}(\cal A)] \geq T/2$. \end{theorem} \begin{proof}{Proof of Theorem \ref{theorem:expost-lower}} We will consider an instance of the problem where there are $K=2$ actions and $C$ contexts, where the distribution $\D$ is uniform over all $C$ contexts.
+{ \begin{theorem} Under adversarial rewards and stochastic contexts, for any algorithm $\cal A$, there is an instance of the contextual bandits problem with cross-learning where $\liminf_{C\rightarrow \infty} \E[\Reg_{\post}(\cal A)] \geq T/2$. \end{theorem} \begin{proof}{Proof of Theorem \ref{theorem:expost-lower}} We will consider an instance of the problem where there are $K=2$ actions and $C$ contexts, where the distribution $\D$ is uniform over all $C$ contexts.
 We will choose $C$ to be large enough so that with high probability all the observed contexts $c_t$ are distinct.
+The adversary will assign rewards as follows.
+For each round $t$ and context $c$, with probability $1/2$, the adversary sets $r_{1,t}(c) = 1$ and $r_{2,t}(c) = 0$, and with probability $1/2$ sets $r_{1,t}(c) = 0$ and $r_{2,t}(c) = 1$.